brh55/yang-policies/readme.md

 ```

 ## Contribute

-Open to PR's to improve the JSON formatting, code quality, and anything else to help the overall Yang Gang.
+Open to PR's to improve the JSON formatting, code quality, different file formats, tests, etc.

 ## License
 The use of this module falls under MIT, use it to build and progress the Yang Gang.